 This isn’t the first time Moicano has entered the cage without much preparation as he beat Tom Niinimaki at the end of 2014 with just 10 days to prepare.
 Having won 3 of his last 4 bouts, Moicano is on a 2 fight win streak, which includes his most recent win less than a month ago where he tapped out Alexander Hernandez.
 He has simplified his technique and relied on his ground game to do the work, with 9 of his 16 wins coming via a rear-naked choke.
 Moicano has taken each of his 7 decisions but has never won via KO/TKO.
 He has never gone more than 3 rounds with this being only his 2nd opportunity at a 5 round contest.
-The 32 year old will look to impress and enter the conversation of the top 15 lightweight rankings.
+The 32 year old will look to impress and enter the conversation of the top 15 lightweight rankings, plus he has what he needs to beat those MMA odds.

 RAFAEL DOS ANJOS